mawelous/yamop/README.md

     }
 }
 ```

 <a name="timestamps"></a>
 ### Timestamps

-It's common to have `created_at` and `updated_at` in our objects.
-It you want to get them work and set automatically for your `Model` just delare it.
+It's common to have a `created_at` and `updated_at` key in our objects.
+If you want to have them be set automatically for your `Model`, just declare it:

 ```php
 class User extends Model
 {